 - Moral, social, legal, cultural and environmental concerns.

 - Data representation

 - Current and emerging technologies.

 This unit is designed to provide students with an opportunity to carry out a practical problem solving programming task using a high level language.
 Students are assessed on:

 - Technical understanding

 - Testing, evaluation and conclusions.

-- Programming Project (20%) You will create solutions to computing programming tasks chosen from a set of options supplied by OCR (controlled assessment).omputer systems and programming
+- Programming Project You will create solutions to computing programming tasks chosen from a set of options supplied by OCR.
+This 20 hour project is a requirement of the course.